 05.15 Coordination of Technical Support for Inspection Activities

 Inspectors are technically qualified in the areas in which they inspect, though there are instances where inspectors may seek different levels of technical guidance or assistance in inspection activities.
+This may include seeking support from Headquarter (HQ) technical staff or regional inspectors with specific areas of expertise.
+Inspectors should consider reaching out to their peers in the other Regions as a resource to discuss inspection related questions and concerns.
+It’s possible, similar questions or concerns have been previously raised or addressed in another Region.
+Collaborating with inspectors across the Regions assists with effective and efficient oversight.
+Additionally, each Region possesses inspectors with expertise in a breadth of topics.
+Although HQ or regional experts might not be qualified ISFSI inspectors, they can be used as a resource for specific topics related to health physics, structures, security, fire protection, emergency preparedness, quality assurance, etc. If these experts are used to assist on an ISFSI inspection, they must be supervised by a fully qualified ISFSI inspector and are subject to Regional Branch Chief approval.

-This may include seeking support from Headquarter (HQ) technical staffwith specific areas of expertise.It is important that the inspectors and the technical support staff clearly communicate the context for the questions along with the questions themselves, and the level of support the inspectors are seeking.
+It is important that the inspectors and the technical support staff clearly communicate the context for the questions along with the questions themselves, and the level of support the inspectors are seeking.
 Whatever the level of support, the inspectors must make it clear what the expectations are for the support they are seeking.
-The time spent supporting an inspection needs to be captured to the appropriate CAC/EPID and the requesting and supporting organization(s) should align on where the time will be charged (inspection or an inspection support CAC).
+The time spent supporting an inspection needs to be captured to the appropriate Cost Activity Code CAC/EPID and the requesting and supporting organization(s) should align on where the time will be charged (inspection or an inspection support CAC).
 The following guidelines are for requests to HQ which are seeking to understand and to inform documents developed, finalized, and approved by the inspecting organization.

-Minimal Effort Needed (< 4 hours): Inspectors have a question in a technical area they are inspecting (or preparing to inspect) and contact a technical point of contact in the region or HQ with specific questions.
+Minimal Effort Needed (< 4 hours): Inspectors have a question in a technical area they are inspecting (or preparing to inspect) and contact a technical point of contact in the region (could be an ISFSI inspector in another region or other regional inspector as described above) or HQ with specific questions.
 These occur frequently and typically take minutes to a couple of hours to respond.
 The time and level of support efforts are self-managed between the inspector and HQ staff.
 A response from HQ staff to the inspectors is typically verbal or via email.
+When a technical staff member is directly contacted by an inspector, it’s reasonable and acceptable for that staff member to respond that they are unable to support given their current workloads.
+If that’s the case, the inspector should continue to elevate the request for help through the following steps, as necessary.

 Slightly More Effort Needed (4 – 8 hours): Inspectors have a complex question or set of questions that may take more than a few hours for the technical staff to respond to.

 The inspectors and HQ technical staff should discuss the level of effort needed for a response.
-The time and level of support efforts are managed by the inspection and HQ staff with HQ branch chief permission inspectors must respect the technical staff’s time and work priorities).
+The time and level of support efforts are managed by the inspection and HQ staff with HQ branch chief permission (as indicated above, inspectors must respect the technical staff’s time and work priorities).
+As an initial step, the IOB Branch Chief serves as the DFM point of contact with the regions in assessing technical support needs of the region.
 A response from HQ staff to the inspector is verbal or via email.